yi/mongoose-trashable/README.md

 a mongoose plugin adding ablity to model instance to be trashed (soft deleted) / untrashed

+adding following instance method to mongoose model:
+ * trash() : mark an instance object as trashed
+ * untrash() : recover a trashed object

 ## Install
 Install the module with: